Hawk of the Hills (short story): Plot summary

 The story begins with El Borak climbing a cliff-face to escape pursuit.
 Afdal Khan, the chief of the Orakzai, had invited the Afridis and their ally El Borak to a feast before swiftly attacking and slaughtering the chiefs of the other tribe.
 El Borak was the only survivor.

 The focus shifts to Geoffrey Willoughby some time later.
 Willoughby is a British diplomatic agent who, along with secret service agent Suleiman, has been sent to quell violence in Afghanistan.
 El Borak has led the Afridis in a successful tribal war against the Orakzai (later revealing that he adapted Apache tactics to do so).
 The British agents have been escorted by Baber Ali, the uncle of Afdal Khan, to meet El Borak at a location known as Shaitan's Minaret.
 El Borak, however, insists that the only way the conflict would end is with Afdal Khan's death.
-He also suggests that the Orakzai have an ulterior motive, they are working with the Russians to take over all trade in the region, for which they needed the wells owned by the Afridi.
+He also suggests that the Orakzai have an ulterior motive, they are working with the Russians to take over all trade in the region, for which they needed the wells owned by the Afridis.

 When Willoughby returns from the meeting unsuccessful, Baber Ali abandons them and rides away.
 Both agents realise that this is effectively a death sentence in Afghanistan but consider their best action to brazen it out and travel back to Fort Ghazrael with their Afghan escort.
 However, when camping for the night, the escort turn on them and kill Suleiman.
 Willoughby escapes into the wilderness but is attacked and knocked out by an unknown assailant.
-He wakes to find himself under fire in a cave with El Borak and a small group of Afridi.
+He wakes to find himself under fire in a cave with El Borak and a small group of Afridis.
 To El Borak's anger, he at first assumes that he is the Texan's prisoner.
 El Borak tricks Baber Ali, leading the besieging Afghans outside the cave, into revealing his intention to kill Willoughby.
 Too late the Orakzai realised that he would be responsible if anything happened to the British subjects and returned.
 When he found Suleiman dead he had no choice but to kill Willoughby as well and remove all evidence, otherwise the British government would insist on his death.